lhbikos/ReC_Psychometrics/docs/10-CFA_1stOrder.md

 #### Loglikelihood and Information Criteria

-The **Aikaike Information Criterion (AIC)** and the **Bayesian Information Criterion (BIC)** utilize an information theory approach to data analysis by combing statistical estimation and model selection into a single framework.
+The **Akaike Information Criterion (AIC)** and the **Bayesian Information Criterion (BIC)** utilize an information theory approach to data analysis by combing statistical estimation and model selection into a single framework.
 The BIC augments the AIC by taking sample size into consideration.

 The AIC and BIC are usually used to select among competing nonhierarchical models and are only used in comparison with each other.
-Thus our current values of 16862.028 (AIC) and 17025.577 (BIC) are meaningless on their own.
+Thus, our current values of 16862.028 (AIC) and 17025.577 (BIC) are meaningless on their own.
 The model with the smallest values of the predictive fit indices is chosen as the one that is most likely to replicate.
 It means that this model has relatively better fit and fewer free parameters than competing models.

 Later in the lesson we will return to these values to compare a correlated, four-factor solution with this unidimensional model.